KIT-Workflows/-Dihedral-Scan/README.md

 ForEach loop will allow the workflow to perform an accion using paralell resources over an interation value we will provide with Range-it.
 To use it for the dihedral scan worklfow it is necessary to provide the following inputs:

-First drag inside the Wanos UnpackMol and DFT-Turbomole (details in the next secction)
+First drag inside the ForEach loop the Wanos UnpackMol and DFT-Turbomole (details in the next secction).

 Then, in the first blank box from the left side we have to provide a name for the variables, in this case we will use:
 ```